Skip to Main Content

 When you have a patent number to search

-Many (probably most) patent documents are available to the public.
-Remember that:
+Many patent documents are available to the public:

 • As legal documents, they have numbering conventions and special abbreviations

-The European Patent Office provides a country code table to help with forming a search or understanding a patent's origin.
+The European Patent Office provides a country code table to help format a search and understand a patent's origin.
 For example:

 • "US" designates a document from the United States